 You know that feeling when a certain part of an application feels “off.”
-A lot times the reason is an inconsistency in the content’s language, for example, if one button says “Logout” and another says “Sign out.”
+A lot of times the reason is an inconsistency in the content’s language, for example, if one button says “Logout” and another says “Sign out.”

 Even less noticeable inconsistencies can create that “off” feeling.

-For the Oxford comma fans out there, something as “minor” as comma usage is picked up on subconsciously.
+For the Oxford comma fans out there, something as “minor” as comma usage is picked up subconsciously.
 After enough of these subconscious flags, the user’s conscious brain starts to notice.

 Other writing guidelines such as title case and voice/tone also influence the user’s experience.
 While title typography is more empirical, voice and tone are a little harder to pin down.
 The trouble escalates if most content uses a casual style that clashes with a more formal “brand language.”